Economy of Pakistan: Industry

 Pakistan's industrial sector accounts for approximately 19.12% of GDP.
 In 2021, it recorded a growth of 7.81%, compared to the negative 5.75% in 2020.
 The government is privatizing large-scale industrial units, and the public sector accounts for a shrinking proportion of industrial output, while growth in overall industrial output (including the private sector) has accelerated.
 Government policies aim to diversify the country's industrial base and bolster export industries.
 Large Scale Manufacturing is the fastest-growing sector in the Pakistani economy.
 Major industries include textiles, fertiliser, cement, oil refineries, dairy products, food processing, beverages, construction materials, clothing, paper products, and shrimp.

-In Pakistan, SMEs have a significant contribution to the total GDP of Pakistan.
-According to SMEDA and Economic survey reports, the share in the annual GDP is 40%, with SMEs generating significant employment opportunities for skilled workers and entrepreneurs.
-Small and medium-scale firms represent nearly 90% of all enterprises in Pakistan and employ 80% of the non-agricultural labor force.
-These figures indicate the potential and further growth in this sector.